Expense Recognition Principle Definition

 Suppose company X paid $ 26000 for electricity for 13 months and per month electricity is $ 2000.

-As per accrual basis electricity expense will $ 24000 i.e $2000 per month and it will recognize $ 2000 in the next year as it is related to next year’s expense but as per cash basis full $ 26000 will be recognized in the books in the same year.
+As per the accrual basis, electricity expense will $ 24000, i.e., $2000 per month, and it will recognize $ 2000 in the next year as it is related to next year’s expense but as per cash basis full $ 26000 will be recognized in the books in the same year.

-As we can see cash basis consider $ 2000 also which is pertaining to next year hence it causes less profit this year and more profit in the next year.
+As we can see cash basis consider $ 2000 also, which is about next year; hence, it causes less profit this year and more profit in the next year.

 - Cash basis method simple to use because it records the transaction when it is paid, it is generally used by the small companies and individuals.

 - It is challenging for a small company to manage its books accounts because the accrual concept required monthly reporting and which required skill employee to manage it properly.

 - The major disadvantage of maintaining books of accounts on accrual is, we will report revenue and expenses as and when it happened without waiting for actual cash received in hand; hence sometimes it is difficult to pay taxes without cash received in hand.